History of 56 Prince's Gate

 Getting Around the City

 Only 60% of Londoners have a car, so London is a very easy city to navigate using public transport.
-As well as the Undergound (the Tube), we have an extensive bus network.
-Trams operate in East London and mainline trains leave from eight stations to all parts of England, Scotland, Wales and even Paris, France.
-The Pepperdine house is located at South Kensington, within easy reach of three Tube stations and numerous buses.
+As well as the Underground (the Tube), we have an extensive bus network.
+Trams operate in South London and mainline trains leave from eight stations to all parts of England, Scotland, Wales and even France and Belgium.
+The Pepperdine house is located in South Kensington, within easy reach of three Tube stations and numerous buses.

 You've probably just arrived, and calling home is of the utmost importance so read on to find out how to operate telephones in the London House.
 And note that you can place these calls from the house's own authentic London telephone booth!

-- When dialing to the US from the London house:
+- When dialling to the US from the London house:

 - Dial the international calling code 001